Gregoria Mariska Tunjung: 2023

-2024
+2024–2025

 She was selected as a member of the Indonesian women's team at the Uber Cup in May, and made history by reaching the final at the Uber Cup since 2008.
 In the final Indonesia lost to China 0–3.

 At the Paris 2024 Olympic Games, Spanish player Carolina Marin retired from her semi-final match against He Bingjiao from China due to a right knee injury.
 Consequently, the bronze medal match was canceled, and Tunjung was awarded the bronze medal automatically.

+In 2025, she made her fifth appearance at the SEA Games, and helps the team won the silver medal.